-Takotsubo is a type of cardiomyopathy - a disease of the heart muscle.
-It causes the heart to balloon (become enlarged) and weakened, and so it works less well than normal.
+Takotsubo (or 'TTS)' causes the heart to balloon (become enlarged) and weakened, and so it works less well than normal.
 This can lead to symptoms such as chest pain that can feel like a heart attack.

 Who gets it?

 It tends to affect women more than men, and is most common in women over 50 years of age (possibly after the menopause).
 It is thought to affect around 2,500 people in the UK each year.
 It is not thought to be genetic, and so does not run in families (unlike some other types of cardiomyopathy).